NativeScript/workshop/docs/chapters/chapter5.md

 Update the implementation of:

- * getCompetition
  * getLeagueTable -> make sure to pass in `matchday` into `callFootballService`, as the second parameter in the form of `{ matchday: matchday }` or in short `{ matchday }`.
 This will be explained in the next exercise.
  * getTeams
- * getTeam
- * getPlayers
- * getFixtures -> make sure to pass in `options` into `callFootballService`.
-Options are already provided in the expected format.
-This will be explained in the next exercise.
- * getTeamFixtures

 Follow the pattern of the implementation of `getCompetitions`: